FLAMSTEAD HOLDINGS LIMITED

 Risk Assessment and Due Diligence

-In the future, we aim to regularly assess risk related to modern slavery and human trafficking associated with our supply chain and institute supply chain diligence procedures that are reasonable and appropriate in light of our business and risk levels.
+We aim to regularly assess risk related to modern slavery and human trafficking associated with our supply chain and institute supply chain dilligence procedures that we are reasonable and appropriate in light of our business and risk levels.

-During fiscal 2017, we completed an initial assessment of our global supply chain risk based upon geography, and determined that our supply base is relatively low risk with respect to the potential for slavery and human trafficking.
+During fiscal 2018, we have maintained an approach of assessing our global supply chain risk based upon geography, and human trafficking.
 Based on the results of that assessment, we plan to focus our future compliance and certification efforts on those suppliers located in the highest risk countries.

 The Organisation aims to build long standing relationships with all suppliers and make clear our expectations of business behaviour, including our stance with regard to modern slavery and ethical practises, to enable effective working relationships throughout our supply chain.

-To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our Organisation, in the future we will also explore the potential for providing training to relevant members of staff, including but not limited to Procurement and Management staff across the Organisation.
+To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our Organisation, we will continue communications and training of staff members to assist in the awareness of the signs of modern slavery, and actions to take if there are any concerns.

 Monitoring and Reporting